Pokémon TCG Pocket Dedenne ex Deck Guide: Best Build, Strategy & How to Play

 This means the deck starts applying pressure almost immediately during the Early Game.
 By turn two or three, reaching 80 damage with only two Tools on the field is surprisingly easy.
 As the game progresses and your reach Mid-Late Game, hitting 160 damage with four Tools becomes completely realistic, giving Dedenne ex enough firepower to knock out even some of the format’s biggest threats.

 One of the best aspects of the card is its flexibility.
-Dedenne ex can comfortably start the game as your main attacker, but it’s just as effective coming in later to finish off problematic Pokémon like Milotic ex, Suicune ex, or Mega Diancie ex.
+Dedenne ex can comfortably start the game as your main attacker, but it’s just as effective coming in later to finish off problematic Pokémon like Milotic ex, Mega Metagross ex, Suicune ex, Puppy Pile, Koraidon ex or Mega Diancie ex.
 Since both Milotic ex and Suicune ex are weak to Lightning, even three Tools (120 + 20 for the weakness) are often enough to score clean knockouts.

 The biggest restriction when building around Dedenne ex comes from its attack itself.
 Around 20–25% of your deck realistically needs to be dedicated to Pokémon Tools, leaving fewer slots for other tech cards.
 That makes the archetype especially vulnerable to cards like Guzma and Field Blower, both of which can remove your Tools and dramatically reduce your damage output.
 Those two cards are arguably the hardest counters to both Dedenne ex and Emolga.

 Fast decks can also be difficult matchups.
-Archetypes built around Mega Blaziken ex, Mega Lucario ex, and Mega Sceptile ex often reach their attacks quickly enough while also surviving a fully powered Dedenne ex, making it hard to keep up in the prize race.
+Archetypes built around Mega Rayquaza ex, Mega Blaziken ex, Mega Lucario ex, and Mega Sceptile ex often reach their attacks quickly enough while also surviving a fully powered Dedenne ex, making it hard to keep up in the prize race.

 The way I like to describe Dedenne ex is simple: it’s a bazooka.
 You show up, fire one massive shot, blow something up… and then you spend time reloading while your opponent suddenly has a very obvious target.